 Further information

-Find out more about the practical experiences of law opportunities available to law students on our Careers and Employability webpages – and find out how you can do more with law.
+Find out more about the practical experiences of law opportunities available to law students, and how you can do more with law.